Youyu clan: Evidence against

-The existence of the Yu dynasty has been debated by historians and scholars.
-The lack of concrete evidence to establish connection between it and any archaeological cultures means that this pre-Xia regime remains a legend.
-As such, the Yu dynasty has yet to gain widespread acceptance as a factual part of Chinese history, both within China and among Western scholars.
-No accurate timeframe has yet been assigned to the Yu dynasty.
+The existence of a Yu dynasty has been debated by historians and scholars.
+The lack of concrete, testable evidence to establish connection between it and any archaeological cultures means that this pre-Xia regime remains a legend.
+There is no documented, extant writing system for the Han script prior to the Late Shang period's oracle bone script, which means that even the Xia dynasty is incapable identifying itself, let alone a Yu dynasty, which makes testing this theory extremely difficult.
+Ergo, the Yu dynasty theory has yet to gain widespread acceptance as an archaeologically attested part of Chinese history, both within China and among Western scholars.

 Lineage

 From the Records of the Grand Historian by Han official Sima Qian: